apache/incubator-kie-kogito-examples/serverless-workflow-github-showcase/github-service/README.md

 #### Exposing the service on Minikube

-If you're running on another cluster than Minikube, the service route exposed by Knative Serving probably are accessible for you.
+If you're running on another cluster than Minikube, the service's route exposed by Knative Serving probably is accessible to you.
 On Minikube there are some additional steps to be made.

 Run a new terminal window: